MegaManSec/JoshuaHu/_posts/2025-02-14-http2-burp-proxy-mitmproxy-nginx-failing-load-resources-chromium.md

 SSLKEYLOGFILE=/tmp/keys mitmproxy  --set proxy_debug=true
 ```

-to run mitmproxy while logging ssl session keys, which Wireshark can use to decrypt HTTP/2 packets (note: this is another thing that Burp does not support.)
+to run mitmproxy while logging ssl session keys, which Wireshark can use to decrypt HTTP/2 packets (note: at the time of testing, I didn't know that it was possible to log session keys in Burp, too.)

 ## Wireshark traffic analysis